Le-Bit/vim-epitech/README.md

 ## Indentation

-You can use the same indentation as emacs do by using `let g:epi_mode_emacs = 1` in your `.vimrc`.
+You can use the exact same indent style as emacs (the GNU one, for more info : http://en.wikipedia.org/wiki/Indent_style#GNU_style ) by using `let g:epi_mode_emacs = 1` in your `.vimrc`.
 Alternatively you can have emacs indentation only for Epitech's files (having a valid header) with `let g:epi_mode_auto = 1`.

 ## Checker

 You can call the checker with the command `:EpiNormeCheck`.
 By default the checker is called with `epinorme <file>`.
-Program used can be override with `g:epitech_checker_bin`.
+Program used can be override with `g:epi_checker_bin`.
 Just give the path to your script.
 You can then see the error report with `<Leader>n`

-## Indent

-If you want to have the exact same indent style as emacs (the GNU one, for more info : http://en.wikipedia.org/wiki/Indent_style#GNU_style )
-You can override the vim defaults with `let g:epi_indent = 1`

 ##  Syntastic